 Your boss isn’t always going to be the first person to realize you’re overdue for a promotion.
 In fact, chances are, the first one to think of it will be — wait for it — you.

 Upon the initial realization, you’ll probably keep it to yourself.
 However, as time goes on and you haven’t received the promotion you rightfully deserve, you might find yourself aching to speak up.
 Unfortunately, this task often deters hard workers from getting what they want, as it’s not easy to ask for a new title, new position or pay raise.

+So, how do you get a promotion, or how do you ask for a raise?
 We’re here to tell you that, yes, figuring out how to ask for a promotion or pay increase is a difficult task, but it’s not impossible.
 You can choose your words and actions wisely so your opinions are presented professionally and respectfully — in other words, so they’re presented in a way your manager is more likely to hear and accept.